Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Galaxy rotation curve

 The fundamental charge-to-mass ratio and the strength of the gauge field is encoded altogether in {\em one } free parameter $\Omega \equiv \frac{qH}{2m}$.

 The five free parameters in CDM model are defined by

-The two free parameter $\rho_0$\, and $R_{d}$ are common in both models, describing stellar contribution to the rotational velocities of stars about the center of galaxy. $F_{DM}(r)$ is given by the following expression:
+The two free parameter $\rho_0$\, and $R_{d}$ are common to both models, describing stellar contribution to the rotational velocities of stars about the center of galaxy. $F_{DM}(r)$ is given by the following expression:

 All in all the CDM profile carries another three free parameters, namely, the central density of dark matter halo, $\sigma_0$, the characteristic length scale of the halo, $R_{s}$, as well as the ``steepness'' parameter of the halo, $\alpha$.